-In the middle of this inclement weather came further workings out of Kings Cross converted to HST's, new workings being added January 8th & 14th, giving a total of thirty two HST services available on weekdays.
+In the middle of this inclement weather came further workings out of Kings Cross converted to HST operation, new workings being added January 8th & 14th, giving a total of thirty two HST services available on weekdays.
 On January 9th 25074 & 31408 arrived at Kings Cross with the 7.08 ex Peterborough.

 January 30th saw a sign of things to come as 47701, the first of the push-pull locomotives destined for the Edinburgh - Glasgow, was noted heading north from Crewe on a parcels working bound for Glasgow.
-And some traditions were dieing hard, even though there were only three Class 24's left (24063/81/82), they were noted several times at the end of January working in pairs on various Shotwick workings.
+And some traditions were dying hard, even though there were only three Class 24s left (24063/81/82), they were noted several times at the end of January working in pairs on various Shotwick workings.
 January 30th found 25048 providing heat for the 18.05 Plymouth - Cardiff, with 50008 as the train engine, both were removed at Exeter by 45049.

 February 7th found 24081 & 25290 in charge of the 05.38 Healey Mills - Northwich and 09.20 return.
 The infamous 15.15 Plymouth - Manchester featured 25056 north from Gloucester.

 Amidst the recently broken up remains of 25171, a shunting accident on the evening of February 13th at Arbroath sent the stock for the evening Dundee - Edinburgh service into collision with a brake van and the buffer stops, causing considerable damage to the brake van and TSO 4210!
+Three days later on February 16th a disaster was narrowly avoided near Tilehurst when a piece of rail was deliberately placed on the track with intent to cause harm.
+The 18.41 Paddington - Swansea HST with power car 43042 leading hit the object at about 40mph.
+The fuel tank was punctured, escaping fuel ignited and enveloped the first two coaches (42104 & 42065) in flames.
+No serious injuries were reported.

 Travellers on February 16th's 22.15 Euston - Glasgow were already running over two hours late when 47185 failed at Dumfries.
 25034 was on hand and 25078 was added at Kilmarnock but as neither could provide heat the four and a half hour late arrival at Glasgow must have been some sort of blessing.